New York Medical Malpractice

 What Is Medical Malpractice?

-The doctors, hospitals, and medical professionals who take care of patients have a duty to provide medical services with a certain standard of care.
+The doctors, hospitals, and medical professionals who care for patients must provide medical services with a certain standard of care.
 When this does not happen, and the result is an injury or death, this is called medical malpractice.
-This essentially means that the responsible party was negligent in their actions or in their failure to act, thereby causing the injury.
+This means that the responsible party was negligent in their actions or failure to act, thereby causing the injury.

 Types of Medical Malpractice Cases We Handle

 Harris Keenan & Goldfarb is prepared to take on even the most complex and challenging medical malpractice injury cases.
 The types of cases we handle include:

 If you have been injured due to a medical professional’s negligence, you must speak with an attorney as soon as possible.
 Your injury may be one of these or another type of medical malpractice.
 We are ready to discuss your situation so you can make the best decision about how to proceed.